dianacoffman/Old_Exploratory_Projects_Performance-Analysis-of-New-Products/README.md

-# New product acceptance detection with SQL
+# New product customer acceptance detection with SQL

 # Overview 📖